bagusindrayana/laravel-map/README.md

 # LARAVEL-MAP

-> Laravel-Map is laravel package to help you to show map from backend.laravel-map support mapbox and leaflet map
+> Laravel-Map is laravel package to help you to make and customize map from controller.laravel-map support mapbox and leaflet map
 - Example : https://laravel-map.azurewebsites.net

 ## Installation